chenghu17/Sequential_Recommendation/README.md

 ### BPR_MatrixFactorization
 Bayesian Personalized Ranking

+### FPMC
+use Markov Chain、personalized recommendation

 ### HRM
-using max-pooling、mean-pooling to generate session representation
+use max-pooling、mean-pooling to generate session representation

+### GRU2Rec
+use GRU for every session.
+There is no connection between sessions.

+### NARM
+use global encoder and local encoder for single session.

+### HGRU
+use user embedding、GRU for every session.
+There is a connection between each person's session.

 ### SHAN
-using pooling and attention to model all users' record
+use pooling and attention to model all users' record

 ### STAMP
-using pooling、attention、MLP to model single session
+use pooling、attention、MLP to model single session

+### SR-GNN
+build graph、use GNN

 ### reference
 1、Rendle, Steffen , et al. "BPR: Bayesian Personalized Ranking from Implicit Feedback."
 Conference on Uncertainty in Artificial Intelligence AUAI Press, 2009.